Estrogen-Destiny/Readme/README.md

 I'm Dylan, a passionate third-year software developer student at [Horizon College](https://www.horizoncollege.nl/), striving to make impactful software solutions.
 With a keen interest in both front-end and back-end technologies, I am dedicated to learning and applying modern web development practices.

+### 🎮 Hobbies and Interests

+Outside of my academic and professional endeavors, I dedicate time to a variety of personal interests that help me maintain a balanced lifestyle:

+- **Going to the Gym:** Staying active is crucial for me, not just for physical health, but also for mental well-being.
+Regular workouts help me stay focused and energized for coding sessions and challenges ahead.

+- **Personal Coding Projects:** I love to tinker with new technologies and ideas in my free time.
+Working on personal projects allows me to experiment with different programming languages and frameworks, honing my skills and fueling my creativity.

+- **Gaming:** Gaming is not just a hobby; it's a way to immerse myself in different worlds, connect with friends, and sometimes, inspire new coding projects.

+These hobbies contribute to my growth as a software developer by offering me fresh perspectives, teaching me new problem-solving techniques, and keeping me engaged in continuous learning.

 ### 🌟 Highlighted Skills:

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,php,laravel,tailwindcss,git,mysql,regex,bootstrap,c,cs,md,nodejs,npm,postman,&theme=dark&perline=4)](https://skillicons.dev)